Heswall: Open spaces

+Heswall Dales

-There are several areas of open space.
-The largest is the Dales, an area of dry, sandy heathland overlooking the River Dee.
-It has the status of both Site of Special Scientific Interest (SSSI) and Local Nature Reserve (LNR).
+The largest area of open space in the area is the Dales, a dry, sandy heathland overlooking the Dee Estuary.
+It has both Site of Special Scientific Interest (SSSI) and Local Nature Reserve (LNR) status.
 Within this SSSI lies 'the Dungeon', a small river valley cut into the hillside.
 A path connects the Dales to the Wirral Way and the coast.

+Dawstone Park

+A manicured public garden with views across the Dee Estuary.
+Dawstone Park contains flower beds, trees, lawned areas and picnic tables.

+The Wirral Way

+Heswall is also located along the Wirral Way, a public footpath within Wirral Country Park which links West Kirby to Hooton along the trackbed of the old Birkenhead railway route.

+The Beacons

+An open area also overlooking the Dee.

+Whitfield Common

-Other open areas also overlooking the Dee are the Beacons, and Poll Hill, which is the highest point on the Wirral Peninsula.
-Whitfield Common, off Whitfield Lane, contains open land as well as playing fields and tennis courts.
+Located off Whitfield Lane, the area contains open land as well as playing fields and tennis courts.

 Education

-Heswall is well served by St Peter's C of E, Gayton and Heswall Primary Schools.
+Heswall is well served by St Peter's C of E, Gayton, Heswall and Barnston Primary Schools.

 Pensby High School is the local secondary school situated in nearby Pensby.

 Heswall Primary School

 Heswall Primary School serves the local community of Heswall and surrounding areas on the Wirral Peninsula.
 It opened in 1909.
 It was originally on the eastern edge of The Puddydale, opposite the Royal Liverpool Children's hospital on Telegraph Road (now converted into a local Tesco).
 The original building was demolished in 1982 after falling into disrepair.
 Prior to demolition, the juniors were moved to the current Whitfield Lane site in 1976 and the school became known as Whitfield Primary School.
 The infants joined the juniors in 1982, unifying the school on one site again – eventually becoming Heswall County Primary school.

 The current Whitfield Lane site was formerly the location of the Beehive Dairy.
 The school has retained the Beehive logo in its school badge.
 The single form entry school has around 220 children on roll.
 Now known as Heswall Primary School, the school is surrounded by the Barnston fields and has its own field and wooded areas.

 The school is the home of Wirral Science Under the Stars, an event run by the school that brings together science links in real life settings with education.

 There is also Gayton preschool, which is located in lower Heswall; in Gayton, as well as being a preschool it also offers primary school, it is council funded.